Resources and Related Links

 - National Evaluation Capacity Development

-In 2013, the Evaluation Office will contribute to knowledge management efforts within the area of evaluation between United Nations partner organizations as part of the UNEG Evaluation Knowledge Management Group.
+In 2013, the Evaluation Office contributed to knowledge management efforts within the area of evaluation between United Nations partner organizations as part of the UNEG Evaluation Knowledge Management Group.

 In 2013, UNFPA participated in the UNEG Evaluation Practice Exchange Seminar and organised a session on managing evaluations.
 The report of the EPE can be found here.